With the Anti Inflammatory Diet You Can Beat Rheumatism and Arthritis.

 - Cod liver oil – contains vitamin D, which is necessary for absorption of calcium.
 Often considered as a natural arthritis medication.

 - Sprouted beans and seeds such as alfalfa sprouts – these are high in digestive enzymes.

-By following the anti inflammatory diet strictly, you should begin to feel improvement within days.
+Follow the anti inflammatory diet strictly and you will begin to feel improvement within days.

 After a few weeks you can relax the diet a bit.
 Don’t go back completely to your old diet - remember that it was your diet that caused your pain in the first place.
 Try to eat foods from the beneficial list every day, particularly plenty of green vegetables, preferably raw or lightly steamed.